Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 This small red bump on the paw is a mast cell tumor

 Lumps that develop rapidly or cause irritation are more concerning.
-Monitoring these for an extended period at home is not recommended as most malignant skin tumors require surgery, and early diagnosis increases the likelihood of successful treatment.
+Monitoring these for an extended period at home is NOT recommended as most malignant skin tumors require surgery, and early diagnosis increases the likelihood of successful treatment.

 The prognosis for these paw or toe tumors is very variable depending on the type, size, whether the tumor has spread (metastasis), and what treatment is chosen.
-If the tumor is removed completely and there is no metastasis, the prognosis can be good.
+If the tumor is removed completely and there is no metastasis, prognosis can be good.

 5. Skin tags